 - No hazardous or strenuous assignments during pregnancy.
 Offer lighter duties when needed.

-Employee Rights and Return
+Employee rights and return

 - Right to return to the same role or an equivalent role with the same pay and benefits.

-- Right to be considered for promotions, appraisals and bonuses as if working.
+- Right to be considered for promotions, appraisals, and bonuses as if working.
 Leave should not cause disadvantage.

 - Right to continuous service credit during maternity leave.

-After Return to Work
+After return to work

 - Allow two paid nursing breaks each day until the child is 15 months old.

-- If the establishment has 50 or more employees, provide a crèche and allow visits during the workday.
+- If the establishment has 50 or more employees, provide a creche and allow visits during the workday.

 - Consider flexible arrangements or work from home where the job permits.
 This supports retention and productivity.

-Penalties for Non Compliance
+Penalties for non compliance

 - Violations can lead to fines and potential imprisonment for responsible officers.